nmelnick/AnyEvent-Discord/README.md

 provides an eventing interface common to some of the other AnyEvent interfaces to chat APIs.

+This is still likely unfinished, but opening it up to get some more eyes on it.

 ## Usage

 See [the documentation](doc/AnyEvent-Discord.md).